 Tommy declined, of course.
 Then Grandma offered him a bit of raw egg, a taste of oil, a sip of vanilla, and so on.
 Tommy refused each one.

 “None of those things taste good alone!” he told her.
 He was waiting for the finished product—the cake!
 Then Grandma pointed out that, just like many of the cake ingredients didn’t taste good on their own, some of the things we go through may not seem good to us, but God works everything together for good.
-He takes all the things He allows to come into our lives and blends them together to make something beautiful in the end.
-We must trust Him to do that.
+He takes all the things in our lives and blends them together to make us more like Jesus.

 While the first story has the same message, the second story offers a tangible illustration for readers to remember during difficult or challenging times.
 We accepted the second story.

-We typically reprint Keys for Kids on a rotating basis, which means each volume would be reprinted every eight years or so.
-Stories are also published on the Internet and may be selected for use in other formats, such as books, apps, audio/video, and other types of products intended to reach kids and their families for Christ.
+Keys for Kids stories are published in print and audio versions and are also uploaded to our website and app.
+We typically reprint Keys for Kids on a rotating basis, which means each volume will be edited, reprinted, and rerecorded every eight years or so.
+From time to time, stories are selected for use in other formats, such as books, video, and other types of products intended to reach kids and their families for Christ.
 We retain all rights.

 We prefer stories be submitted in a Word document via our online submission form.
 Please include your name (as you’d like it to appear if your story is accepted), address, and email address in your Word document.
-Since we review submissions on a quarterly basis, it may take up to 8-12 weeks for us to contact you regarding your submission.
+Since we review submissions on a quarterly basis, it may take 3–6 months for us to contact you regarding your submission.
 Email email@example.com with any questions (no phone calls, please).

-If you have limited access to the Internet, you may send your submission to: Manuscript Submissions, Keys for Kids Publishing, Box 1001, Grand Rapids, MI 49501.
+If you have limited access to the Internet, you may send your submission to: Manuscript Submissions, Keys for Kids Publishing, 2060 43rd St. SE, Grand Rapids, MI 49508.
 Please include an SASE with your submission.